k2view-academy/K2View-Academy/articles/k2verify/01_overview.md

 # Verify Overview

-Verify is a data verification library designed to validate data integrity, consistency, and privacy compliance between source and target systems during data movement, migration, or replication processes.
+Verify is a data verification product designed to validate data integrity, consistency, and privacy compliance between source and target systems during data movement, migration, platform upgrades or replication processes.

-The library provides an end-to-end, user-friendly verification solution that compares data at multiple levels (tables, records, and fields), while being PII-aware and performance-optimized through parallel execution.
+Verify provides an end-to-end, user-friendly verification solution that compares data at multiple levels (tables, records, and fields), while being PII-aware and performance-optimized through parallel execution.
 Verification tasks are defined and executed through a web-based GUI, eliminating the need for custom scripting or manual validation.

 Verify supports:
   * Exact matching for regular (non-PII) fields.